What We Learned Migrating to React Server Components

 Notes from migrating our SPA to the Next.js App Router and React Server Components.
 What improved, what broke, and what surprised us.

-Our main app was a client-side React SPA.
-Vite bundler, React Router, Redux for state, a fairly standard REST API behind it.
-Built over about two years by a team that fluctuated between three and six people.
+Client-side React SPA.
+Vite, React Router, Redux, standard REST API.
+Built over two years by a team that fluctuated between three and six people.
 Not a disaster.
 Not great either.

-The first real decision was whether to migrate incrementally or rewrite from the App Router up.
-We chose incremental โ keep the existing pages working, migrate route by route, test as we go.
-This turned out to be the right call, but it created a weird period where half the app was on the old Pages Router and half on the new App Router, which made debugging confusing.
+Chose incremental over rewrite.
+Keep existing pages working.
+Migrate route by route.
+Test as we go.
+Right call in retrospect, from what I've seen, but it created an awkward period where half the app ran on the old Pages Router and half on the new App Router.
 Error messages from Next.js weren't always clear about which system was complaining.

-We started with the pages that had the most to gain: the blog post renderer, the sidebar, the documentation pages.
-Stuff that was almost entirely static.
-The theory was simple โ move these to Server Components, and the libraries they depend on stop shipping to the browser entirely.
+Started with pages that had the most to gain: blog renderer, sidebar, documentation pages.
+Almost entirely static content.
+The theory: move these to Server Components, and the libraries they depend on stop shipping to the browser.

 // Before: client-side, ships markdown-it to every visitor